marcchacon/NeutronBoardGame/README.md

 I know BGG mentions a slightly different rules, but this is how I play with my friends.
 ### Winning condition
 The main game consists on moving the common piece to your space.
 Your space consists of the initial row your pieces start at.
 If You can't move the Neutron on your turn, you lose.
+### Inverted Game Mode
+In this mode, you have to place the Neutron at the other's field!
+It's a small change but it changes the prespective of the game.